NammanShukla/nova-portfolio/src/projects/fs-authsys.md

 image: "/nova-portfolio/assets/fs-sysauth.png"
 ---

-This project features a secure and scalable authentication system built with React, Node.js, and MongoDB.
-It uses JWT for stateless login sessions, Redux and Context API for state management, and a clean controller-based structure on the backend for better modularity and maintainability.
+This project implements secure, scalable auth using React, Node.js, and MongoDB.
+It uses JWTs for stateless sessions, Redux + Context for state, and a modular backend with bcrypt and passport-local for verification.

-On login, the backend verifies credentials using bcrypt and passport-local, then generates a signed JWT containing the user ID.
-The token is sent to the frontend, stored in Redux and localStorage, and included in all future API requests.
-Registration securely hashes passwords and stores the user in the database.

-The frontend now includes a ProtectedRoutes.js component to guard access to pages based on login state.
-On logout, Redux and localStorage are cleared and the user is returned to the homepage.
-Forms are validated before submission, and the UI dynamically reflects authentication status across all components using Context.

-Earlier session-based auth with express-session and MongoDB has been deprecated in favor of this modern JWT flow, making the app more robust and production-ready.
+On login, a JWT is created and stored in Redux/localStorage, auto-included in future API calls.
+ProtectedRoutes guard frontend pages, and logout clears all auth data.
+Forms are validated, and the UI updates dynamically based on login state.